SolCharms/Betelgeuse/README.md

     dex-cli create-future

-one shall receive an output to the terminal similar to the following:
+one shall, if the transaction is successful, receive an output to the terminal similar to the following:

 ![Screenshot from 2023-01-19 15-00-00](https://user-images.githubusercontent.com/97003046/213547234-29acb0b6-e995-419f-a97a-df18cc8e7794.png)